 I have always been a huge advocate of trees!
 There is a certain magic about them.
-Tree factor strongly in my landscape paintings, and a walk among trees never fails to nourish me.
+Trees factor strongly in my landscape paintings, and a walk among them never fails to nourish me.
 I return to my workaday routine feeling lighter in spirit, but somehow also physically energized.
 It’s as though I’ve swallowed an elixir!
 Well, I just discovered lately that I have been inadvertently absorbing the healing benefits of “forest bathing”.

 The Japanese love trees

 The Japanese avidly practice forest bathing.
 You heard it right!
 Bathing in trees.
 Spending time around them and soaking up all their great energy.
 Major studies and experiments have been conducted in Japan to measure the positive effects of trees on humans.
 The results astound in terms of physical and emotional health.
 The benefits include improved immune system, lower pulse rate and blood pressure, and reduced incidence of depression.
 Have I piqued your interest?
 To find out more, go to this Quartz blog post: The Japanese practice of ‘forest bathing’ is scientifically proven to improve your health.